loisglld/MacroScraper/README.md

 ![Macroblank Bandcamp banner](./images/macro-banner.png)

-MacroScrapper is a project I made for my personal use.
+MacroScraper is a project I made for my personal use.
 I wanted to download all the music from a Bandcamp artist page named [Macroblank](https://macroblank.bandcamp.com/).
 I didn't want to download the music one by one so I decided to make a script that would do it for me.
-That is why the script is named MacroScrapper.
+That is why the script is named MacroScraper.

 <img src='./images/fonctionnement.png' width=100 align=right>